 Networking and volunteering have paved the way to success for this ambitious young woman.
 It was while volunteering for the Paris 7 World Rugby Series that she discovered her wish to work in the sports industry.
 She discovered her passion for sporting events by volunteering in London, and she got in touch with her current employer through a co-worker.
 As she says, “your network is key, the world of sporting events is really small”, and her experience proved her right.

 A year ago this month, Nathalie arrived in Qatar and was getting ready to take part in the organization of one of the world’s most famous sporting events: the FIFA World Cup.

 She is one of the workforce operations managers, supervising over 3000 people.

-Nathalie is handling a wide range of missions which requires a particular set of skills, « patience, attention to detail, emotional intelligence, being open-minded, thinking outside of the box and the ability to handle pressure ».
+Nathalie handles a wide range of missions which require a particular set of skills, “patience, attention to detail, emotional intelligence, being open-minded, thinking outside of the box and the ability to handle pressure.”

 Her bucket lists

 It sounds like starting your meal with the cherry on top of the cake.
-But for her, the exciting part is in the variety of events that are – yet – to be organised;
+But for her, the exciting part is the variety of events that are still to be organized.